Why we love daycare

 We ask that the dog be left with us for a full day on their first visit, in order to give us plenty of time to integrate them into the playgroups at whatever pace they are comfortable with.
 It is very important that this process not be rushed, so as to give your dog a great experience and first impression to pack play.
 This time also helps our Pack Leaders get to know your dog and determine which playgroups he will enjoy most.
 Think of it as a meet and greet!

-Advance bookings are required for the first day, and drop-offs are scheduled between 6:30am-9am Monday to Thursday.
-Once your dog is “in,” he can come anytime you like!
+Advance bookings are required for the first day, and drop-offs are scheduled between 6:30am-8:30am on weekdays.
+Once your dog is “in,” he can come anytime you like, and you can book reservations online in the parent portal!

 Keep in mind that dogs who show aggression toward humans or other dogs will not be admitted to daycare.
 The safety of our people and your dogs are our highest priority!